I7-Examples/When-in-Rome-1/docs/source.txt

 	move the noun to the location of the person asked.

 A procedural rule:
-	if the person asked is not the player begin;
+	if the person asked is not the player: ignore the block throwing at rule;
-		ignore the block throwing at rule; ignore the futile to throw things at inanimate objects rule; ignore the check life property for throwing at rule;
+		ignore the futile to throw things at inanimate objects rule.
-	end if.

 Report the girl trying throwing something at something:
 	if the maximum action stack depth is greater than 0, say "[The person asked] throws it at [the second noun].
 She misses by a mile." instead;